harshhere905/genai-projects/README.md

 | 🌐 `WebBaseLoader` | Scrapes and loads content directly from a URL |
 | 🗂️ `UnstructuredFileLoader` | Mixed formats — docx, pptx, html — via the `unstructured` library |

+**🔴 PyPDFLoader** *(used here)*
+Opens a PDF and returns one `Document` per page, with the page number stored in metadata.
+That per-page metadata is what makes it possible to later tell a user "this answer came from page 12" — losing it (e.g. by concatenating the whole PDF into one blob first) would make answers harder to trace back to a source.

+**📃 TextLoader**
+The simplest loader — just reads a `.txt` file as-is into a single `Document`.
+No parsing needed, since there's no page/formatting structure to preserve.

+**📊 CSVLoader**
+Turns each row of a CSV into its own `Document`, with column names available as metadata.
+Handy for Q&A over structured/tabular data rather than prose.

+**📁 DirectoryLoader**
+Not a parser itself — it's a wrapper that walks a folder and applies another loader (like `PyPDFLoader` or `TextLoader`) to every matching file inside, so you can ingest a whole knowledge base in one call instead of looping manually.

+**🌐 WebBaseLoader**
+Fetches a URL and extracts the visible text from the HTML, letting you build a RAG pipeline over live web pages instead of local files.

+**🗂️ UnstructuredFileLoader**
+A catch-all for messier or mixed formats (Word docs, PowerPoint, HTML, images with text) — it relies on the `unstructured` library to detect the file type and pull out text accordingly, at the cost of being heavier and slower than a format-specific loader.

 > 💡 The loader you pick decides what metadata survives (e.g. page numbers), which shapes how useful your citations/context can be later.

 </details>